Soil Tillage: Types, Purpose, Pros and Cons

 • Chisel plows are another type of standard tillage tool.
 They have sharp blades that cut through the soil and loosen it up.

 • Cultivator: A machine used in agriculture for tillage, breaking up and turning over the soil in preparation for planting.
-Cultivators are usually pulled behind a tractor, but there are also self-propelled models.
+Cultivators are typically pulled behind a tractor, but there are also self-propelled models available.

 • A rotary tiller: It is a versatile tool used in large-scale agriculture and very common for small gardens and hobby farmers.
 A rotary tiller can prepare a garden bed for planting, aerate the soil, or remove weeds.